White Chocolate Macadamia Nut Cookies

 - Freezing Cookies – Place in airtight container.
 Make sure cookies are completely cooled before placing in container.
 They will be good in the freezer for 2-3 months.
 To thaw let them thaw on counter or warm in the microwave.

-Pro Tip – Add a slice of bread to your storage container!
 If you accidentally stored warm cookies, or improperly stored them in an open container, just add a slice of bread.
 This will turn cookies from hard to soft and chewy!
-When it becomes stale just remove it and replace it with a fresh slice.
+When the bread becomes stale. just remove it and replace it with a fresh slice.

 - For a finishing touch press a few white chocolate chips on top of the dough balls if desired to make them look just like a bakery cookie.